walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ## Preparing the Data and Visualization of the Problem

 We follow the same procedure as least week to generate a data set with missing values to interpolate.
 First we generate a pandas data frame with some test data.
-The data set contains data for two houses and uses a $sin$ and a $cos$ function to generate some read data for a set of dates.
+The data set contains data for two houses and uses a $$sin()$$ and a $$cos()$$ function to generate some read data for a set of dates.
 To generate the missing values, we randomly drop half of the entries.

 ```python